Join as a special member! 🛒 Visit Shop Gotta-havs

 If your royal icing is too thin it will run off the edges, sometimes even with a piped dam around the edge.Too runny icing for sugar cookies

-The royal icing (get the superior royal icing recipe here for free) or glaze (delicious recipe here) should be 12-15 second consistency.
+Get my Superior Royal Icing, a.k.a. sugar cookie icing recipe or glaze (delicious recipe here).
+It should be a 12-15 second consistency.

 12-second consistency means if you spoon up some icing and drop it back in, it takes 12 seconds for it to disappear.
 15 seconds means the same, but it takes 15 seconds to disappear.